 My research examines the social psychology of romantic relationships with a focus on the confluence of the self and relationships.
 A majority of my work examines self-expansion, a motivation to enhance the self's capabilities through the accumulation of knowledge, experience, identity and other resources, largely through relationships.
-Thus, my research program examines self-expansion processes in several facets of relationships: attraction, relationship maintenance, susceptibility to infidelity, and break-up.
-Recent work focuses on how learning about someone's personality influences perceptions of their physical attractiveness.
-Other recent work focuses on the experience of personal growth and positive outcomes following relationship dissolution, including strategies to promote positive outcomes.
+Thus, my research program examines self-expansion processes in several facets of relationships: attraction, relationship initiation, dating, love, relationship maintenance, infidelity, and break-up.
+Other relationship research focuses on how learning about someone’s personality influences perceptions of their physical attractiveness, the experience of personal growth and positive outcomes following relationship dissolution, including strategies to promote positive outcomes.

 - Lewandowski, G. W., Jr., & Strohmetz, D. (2009).
 Actions can speak as loud as words: Measuring behavior in psychological science.
 Social and Personality Psychology Compass, 3(6), 992-1002.